A Topological Approach to the Nilpotent Multipliers of a Free Product: Introduction

 Let $G\cong F/R $ be a free presentation of a group $G$, and $\mathcal{V}$ be a variety of groups defined by a set of laws $V$.
 Then the Baer invariant of $G$ with respect to $\mathcal{V}$, denoted by $\mathcal{V}M(G)$, is defined to be

 where $V(F)$ is the verbal subgroup of $F$ and

-Note that the Baer invariant of $G$ is always abelian and independent of the presentation of $G$ (see Leadham-Green and Mckay (1976)).
-In particular, if $\mathcal{V}$ is the variety of abelian groups, then the Baer invariant of $G$ is the well-known notion, the Schur multiplier of $G$, which is isomorphic to the second homology group of $G$, $H_2(G,\Bbb{Z})$ (see Karpilovsky (1987)).
-If $\mathcal{V}$ is the variety of nilpotent groups of class at most $c\geq1$, then the Baer invariant of the group $G$ is called the $c$-nilpotent multiplier of $G$ which is denoted by $M^{(c)}(G)$ (see Burns and Ellis (1997)).
+Note that the Baer invariant of $G$ is always abelian and independent of the presentation of $G$ (see \cite{led}).
+In particular, if $\mathcal{V}$ is the variety of abelian groups, then the Baer invariant of $G$ is the well-known notion, the Schur multiplier of $G$, which is isomorphic to the second homology group of $G$, $H_2(G,\Bbb{Z})$ (see \cite{kar}).
+If $\mathcal{V}$ is the variety of nilpotent groups of class at most $c\geq1$, then the Baer invariant of the group $G$ is called the $c$-nilpotent multiplier of $G$ which is denoted by $M^{(c)}(G)$, and will be